braddotcoffee/dotfiles/README.md

 plugin manager.
 Next, open up vim and run `:PlugInstall`.
 All plugins specified within the `.vimrc` will be downloaded and configured

+### Vim Plugin Configs

+Some plugins (namely YouCompleteMe) support extra configuration files.
+These optinoal files are contained within the `Plugins` subdirectory.

 ### Mac Setup
 ---